 • condition.className: and condition.method: are both required for a meaningful directive.
 A @condition whose reference resolves to no method (missing className: or method:) surfaces as field '<name>' @condition: … or argument '<name>' @condition: ….

-• argMapping: is supported on @condition (unlike on @externalField, @enum, @record, @sourceRow).
+• argMapping: is supported on @condition (unlike on @externalField, @enum, @sourceRow).
 Use it to rebind a GraphQL argument name to a differently-named Java parameter, the rewrite carries the mapping into the reflected method’s parameter list.

 • contextArguments: values must already be wired into the runtime GraphQLContext map, the rewrite passes the listed keys through unmodified.
 A typo here surfaces as a null parameter at request time, not as a build error.